linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 ## Myth 1: I need distributed tracing to measure the latency of my services.

-*Wrong*.
+*False*.
 Over 60% of respondents suggesting that measuring service latency was a desired use of distributed tracing in a service mesh.
 But Linkerd can already provide latency per service (as well as per route, per client per service, per client per route, etc) from metrics data, without requiring distributed tracing